Langdon Hill House bed & Breakfast -Stay here for the US 250th anniversary

 Our inn is period decorated with artworks by Mort Kunstler, Dale Gallon, and others, along with Brian Kennell's Evergreen Cemetery photography.

-Amenities at our hotel include in-room smart TVs, free Wi-Fi, bathroom products, and hair dryers.
+Amenities at our establishment include in-room smart TVs, free Wi-Fi, bathroom products, and hair dryers.
 We also provide complimentary coffee, tea, and water in the sunroom.

 Guests enjoy free parking in the lot behind the house, accessible via Schoolhouse Alley.